-The student should take the note to the Attendance office or Main office between 6:55 am and 7:25 am or during lunch.
-Notes should be presented within two (2) days of the student's return to school

-(including physician notes).
+The student should take the note to the Attendance Office (East) or Main office (West) before classes 6:55-7:25, during lunch, or after school.
+Notes should be presented within 2 days of the student's return to school (including physician notes).
 Failure to comply will result in the absence being recorded as unexcused.
 All attendance notes will be collected by the attendance clerk to be recorded and filed.
 Notes received after the two-day window following a student's return will not be accepted and the absence will remain unexcused.